taanielj/dotfiles/README.md

 To test drive the config all you need is to
 1) Start the container with `docker compose up -d --build`
-2) Connect to the container with `docker exec -it ubuntu-dotfiles-testdrive /bin/zsh`
+2) Connect to the container with `docker exec -it ubuntu-dev /bin/zsh`

 ## Custom Neovim Configuration